 Being underinsured puts you and your dependents financially at risk.
 Young Singaporeans in their 20s and 30s are particularly vulnerable to being underinsured — which is ironic because these are the years when you should be buying enough insurance to protect your earning power and wealth.

-To illustrate how much insurance every young Singaporean needs, let’s take look at an average Singaporean’s journey as he meets with an experienced financial planner to get right about of insurance coverage.
+To illustrate how much insurance every young Singaporean needs, let’s take look at an average Singaporean’s journey as he meets with an experienced financial planner to get an idea of how much insurance coverage he needs.

 Say hello to Mark, a young 25-year old Singaporean professional earning $3,000 a month.